 Combine the study of human geography with a specific focus on urban cultures.
 Explore how cities are socially produced, imagined, represented and contested and examine the diversity and disparity within places and the ways communities interact with the physical and social environment.
 MRes version available.

-Choose this programme if you are interested in combining the study of development and health geographies and developing a hybrid focus on geographical approaches to securing advances in human well-being. *Starts in Sept 2017.
-Subject to approval.
+Choose this programme if you are interested in combining the study of development and health geographies and developing a hybrid focus on geographical approaches to securing advances in human well-being. * New course - starts in Sept 2017.

 Create your own individual project and explore topics across biogeosciences, fluvial processes and environmental change.
 Ideal for those looking to continue to PhD or to work independently as a consultant.